Irish Amateur Swimming Association: Early years (1894–1913)

-Interwar period (1915-1940)
+Interwar period (1915–1940)

 There were only three Irish Championships held in 1914.
 No further championships or AGMs were held until 1919.
 Swimming continued at a local level in all three affiliated provinces.
 WV Edwards, 220 yards champion in 1912 like many others was killed in action in 1917 and others like Trevor Chute would return again and swim but as an amputee.

-When an AGM was held again on 31 May 1919 the decision was made to introduce 'ladies' events in national championships - the 100 yards and Diving Championship for ladies as well as an Irish Water Polo Championship.
-This decision was long overdue – as early as 1874 a Miss Rounds of Dundrum won a 440 yards ladies' race at Blackrock, Co.
-Dublin but the account of this event was treated in a humorous and superficial manner by "Figaro" in the Irish Times.
+When an AGM was held again on 31 May 1919, the decision was made to introduce 'ladies' events in national championships – the 100 yards and Diving Championship for ladies as well as an Irish Water Polo Championship.
+This decision was long overdue – as early as 1874 a Miss Rounds of Dundrum won a 440 yards ladies' race at Blackrock, County Dublin, but the account of this event was treated in a humorous and superficial manner by "Figaro" in the Irish Times.
 On the other hand, in 1875 the Irish Sportsman editorialised on the desirability of learning to swim in order to prevent tragic drownings and scorned the notion that worries over "nakedness" should prevent one from swimming.
 In the same year it further commented on "Swimming and the Fair Sex" and urged that prevalent prudery in that regard be dropped.

 The inaugural Ladies' 100 yards Irish Championship was held on 2 August 1919 at Blackrock Baths.
 Miss May Armstrong, the outstanding female swimmer of that period, was the winner.
 She would repeat this feat for the following six years.

-By 1920, the move towards having athletes representing Ireland independently at the Olympic Games was underway and although a Munster motion was "that Ireland take no part in the Paris Olympic Games unless separate representation" was defeated, a motion "that Ireland seek to secure separate representation at future Olympiads" was carried.
-In due course an invitation to Ireland to take part in the 1924 Olympic Games in Paris was received.
+By 1920, the move towards having athletes representing Ireland independently at the Olympic Games was underway and although a Munster motion "that Ireland take no part in the Paris Olympic Games unless separate representation" was defeated, a motion "that Ireland seek to secure separate representation at future Olympiads" was carried.
+In due course, an invitation to Ireland to take part in the 1924 Olympic Games in Paris was received.